 Most people don’t need to be told that it’s a crime to give alcohol to someone under 21, but what you might not know is that doing so could even land you in jail.
-So how could offering a minor a drink or two turn into a year of incarceration?
-Allow San Diego juvenile crime lawyer Peter M. Liss to explain.
+The good news is that most of the time, furnishing alcohol to a minor is only an infraction punishable by a fine in California.

-Of course, even if nothing happens, prosecutors could always choose to charge anyone who gives alcohol to a minor with contributing to the delinquency of a minor on top of furnishing alcohol to a minor.
+Even if nothing happens, prosecutors can always choose to charge anyone who provides alcohol to a minor with contributing to the delinquency of a minor under California Penal Code 272 (PC).
 This crime could result in up to one year in jail and a maximum fine of $2,500.
-As you can see, if you have been accused of giving minors alcohol, you should immediately contact a San Diego criminal defense attorney to ensure you are only charged with an infraction and not a misdemeanor.

-If you have been accused of furnishing alcohol to a minor, providing a home for minors to drink or use drugs, or if you are a minor arrested for driving under the influence, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with a top San Diego criminal lawyer.
+If you have been accused of giving alcohol to a minor, providing a home for minors to drink or use drugs, or if you are a juvenile arrested for possession of alcoholic beverages or driving under the influence, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter Liss.